sureshvenkatesan1/usingJFrogCLI/Xray/builds/builddiff-vul-compare-get-impacted-repo-paths/readme.md

    - `GET /xray/api/v2/summary/build`
    - Retrieves detailed build information, including impact paths for the identified Xray issue.ids.
    - This step is essential to determine which artifacts are affected by the vulnerabilities.
+Note:  The same vulnerability information can also be got from the [Get Build’s Scan Results](https://jfrog.com/help/r/xray-rest-apis/get-build-s-scan-results) API as well.

 3. [Build Artifacts Search](https://jfrog.com/help/r/jfrog-rest-apis/build-artifacts-search) API:
    - `POST /artifactory/api/search/buildArtifacts`